RxJS-CN/RxJS-Ultimate-CN/installation-and-setup.md

 ### GOTCHA

 This statement `import Rx from 'rxjs/Rx'` utilizes the entire library.
-It is great for testing out various features but once hitting production this is *a bad idea* as Rxjs is quite a heave library.
+It is great for testing out various features but once hitting production this is *a bad idea* as Rxjs is quite a heavy library.
 In a more realistic scenario you would want to use the alternate approach below that only imports the operators that you actually use :
 ```

 import { Observable } from 'rxjs/Observable';